 Types of Tea and Growing Regions

 Sri Lanka’s tea production landscape is characterized by its diverse growing regions, each offering distinct flavours and qualities.
-Specific altitudes, climates, and soil types influence the tea characteristics significantly.
+Specific altitudes, climates, and soil types significantly influence the tea’s characteristics.

 Nuwara Eliya: High-Grown Teas

 In Nuwara Eliya, teas are grown at elevations of over 6,000 feet.
-The cool climate results in a slow growth rate that enhances the flavour profile.
-Here, the teas are noted for their delicate, floral characters and are often termed “the champagne of Ceylon teas.”
+The cool climate results in a slow growth rate, enhancing the flavour profile.
+The teas are noted for their delicate, floral characters and are often termed “the champagne of Ceylon teas.”

 Uva Province: The Unique Seasonal Flushes

-The Uva province is revered for its seasonal flushes which occur due to the dry and cold climate conditions unique to the region.
-These teas possess a distinctive, mellow flavour which peaks during the Uva season from July to September.
+The Uva province is revered for its seasonal flushes due to the dry and cold climate conditions unique to the region.
+These teas have a distinctive, mellow flavour that peaks during the Uva season from July to September.

 Dimbula: The Heart of Ceylon Tea Production